Flyer (pamphlet): Usage

-Flyers are inexpensive to produce and they required only a basic printing press from the 18th century to the 20th century.
+Flyers are inexpensive to produce and historically required only a basic printing press from the 18th to the 20th centuries.
 Their widespread use intensified in the 1990s with the spread of less expensive desktop publishing systems.
-In the 2010s, inexpensive black and white flyers can be produced with just a personal computer and a computer printer.
-In the 2010s, the ordering of flyers through traditional printing services has been supplanted by Internet services.
+Ordering flyers through traditional printing services has been supplanted by Internet services.
 Customers send designs, review proofs online or via e-mail and receive the final products by mail.

 Flyers are not a new medium.
 Prior to the War of American Independence some colonists were outraged with the Stamp Act (1765) and gathered together in anti-stamp act congresses and meetings.
 In these congresses they had to win support and issued handbills and leaflets and pamphlets along with other written paraphernalia to do so.

-In the 2000s, some jurisdictions have laws or ordinances banning or restricting leafleting or flyering in certain locations.
-Owners of private property may put up signs saying "Post No Bills", which occurs particularly on wooden fences surrounding building sites or vacant lots.
+Some jurisdictions have laws or ordinances banning or restricting leafleting or flyering in certain locations.

 Distribution methods

 Flyers are disseminated through several channels.
 Common approaches include hand to hand leafleting, posting or static placement on permitted surfaces, delivery by post or door to door, and digital distribution.